kurtmdean/networks-bot/README.md

 ## Open Questions

-    - How will state be stored across instances of the bot?
-Should this be written to a file (if so, how do I maintain access to this file when it is hosted by Heroku?).
-    - On startup: setup network (based on file?)
-    - On shutdown: save network (to file?)
-    - How do I maintain distinct networks across multiple active discords with this bot?
+    - How do I maintain distinct networks across multiple active discords with this bot (this might be default...)?
-    - When should users be removed from the network (kick/ban/no messages for a long time...?)
+    - Should users be removed from the network (kick/ban/no messages for a long time...)?
+If so, when?
     - How should users gaining/losing roles be handled for role-to-role connectivity (think carefully about this before designing storage and query responses across roles)?
     - Is there a way to provide .csv or .txt export of a network inside Discord?
     - Allow admin modification of who can use which commands (by role/perms/user?).
 Be sure never to block server owner or users with similar perms to modifi-er (if possible...).